 The university offers a fully online M.P.S. in information security through the University Park College of Information Sciences and Technology.
 The asynchronous program requires 33 credits that must be completed in a cohort format, including several group experiments and projects that will teach students both information security analysis and information assurance consulting.
 Students will also learn advanced network security, corporate decision-making patterns for information assurance, and information security management.
 The program is CAE/IAE certified by the National Centers of Academic Excellence in Cyber Defense.

 Once a commuter school for students in Boston, Northeastern University has transformed itself into one of the nation’s leading research universities.
 This private university consistently ranks as one of the top national universities in the United States in U.S. News and World Report’s annual rankings.
 The publication also ranks Northeastern as one of the top 250 universities in the world, with excellent programs in both engineering and science.
 That bodes particularly well for information assurance students.

 The M.S. in information assurance at Northeastern requires the completion of 32 credits, most of which are core components that focus on information security analysis, corporate information security and government information security.
 Elective coursework discusses topics as wide-ranging as cryptography, the implications of national and international terrorism on information security, and the nature of software vulnerabilities that allow access to sensitive information.

 On a full-time basis, students can complete the program in four semesters.
 With three terms offered each year, full-time students can expect to complete the fully online program in about 16 months; part-time students can complete the program in about two years.

-- The 15 Best Online Bachelors In Computer Information Degree Programs
+- 15 Best Online Bachelors In Computer Information Degree Programs

-- The 20 Best Masters in Library and Information Degree Programs
+- 20 Best Masters in Library and Information Degree Programs

-- The 20 Best Online Masters In Information Technology Programs
+- 20 Best Online Masters In Information Technology Programs

 - How Many Credits is a Master’s Degree and How Do I Earn One?